eshedmargalit/cn_preschool/cbb_fascicles/m2_JupyGit/git_started.md

 $ git checkout -b developfeature
 ```

-...will get you to the same place.
+...will git you to the same place.

 **Make some edits to your file, using the editor of your choice.
 I will use a
 terminal editor 'vim'.**

 * **vim**: terminal text editor, bare bones, very fast.
 If you are curious
-and get stuck just hit 'esc' twice and type ':q!'.
+and git stuck just hit 'esc' twice and type ':q!'.
 Want to [learn more about vim][google vim].

 ```
 user at somewhere in ~/path/thatistosay/location/you/want/to/git/practice/